ibm-cloud-architecture/cam-admin-bootcamp/Labs/2-3_Terraform_PushCodetoGitandModify.md

    cd ~/Documents/cam-admin-bootcamp
    ```

-2. Now you are going to reassociate the local repo (cloned from the previous lab) to your new GitLabs project.
+2. Now you are going to re-associate the local repo (cloned from the previous lab) to your new GitLabs project.
 Do this by executing these instructions ...

    ```
    git config --global user.email "labadmin@ibm.com"